heyoka/faxe-docs/docs/dfs_script_language/index.md

 integer   | Integer type.
 Arbitrarily big ints are allowed | 123456789987654321, 55
 float     | Floating point number.
 May be arbitrarily big  | 12.343422023, 5.6
 duration  | A duration literal.
 See section below.         | 34s, 500ms, 2d
 lambda    | A lambda expression.
-See extra section in this documentarion| lambda: str_tolower('BIG')
+See extra section in this documentarion| lambda: str_downcase('BIG')

 ### Duration literals